Websites and locations

 Accessibility description: The image is a flow diagram that illustrates the life cycle of a product from cradle to grave.
 It outlines the stages of production, starting with raw material sourcing, symbolized by trees for bio-sourcing and a well pump for fossil-based sourcing, moving through manufacturing and use, represented by factory buildings and a house, and concluding with disposal or recycling, indicated by a bin or recycling icon.
 The process flow is directed by arrows, and the phrase “energy use” above the diagram suggests that the life cycle also monitors energy consumption at each stage.
 The diagram explains stages or scopes of the assessment of environmental impacts and sustainability measures in product development.
 In the diagram, the term “upstream” is used to describe the initial stages, “production” for the manufacturing and use phase, and “downstream” for the end-of-life stage.
 Additionally, it mentions “cradle-to-gate” and “cradle-to-grave”, which are approaches to evaluate the environmental impact of a product from the beginning to the factory gate (before it’s transported to the consumer) and from the beginning to its ultimate disposal, respectively.

-Less than 2 kg CO₂e/kg of Polyamide 11
+1.3 kg CO₂e/kg of Polyamide 11

 In Polyamide 11 production chain, Arkema uses bio-based raw materials coming from the castor plant.
 This is the main contributor to reduced carbon emissions vs fossil-based polyamides coming from scope 3 Upstream.